DHS instructed to consider exempting Ukrainian refugees from Title 42 -

 However, migrant advocates have called this exemption unequal and discriminatory.

-Immigration Attorney Esther Valdes Clayton joined KUSI’s Jason Austell on “Good Morning San Diego” to discuss the details of this exemption.
+Immigration Attorney Esther Valdes Clayton joined KUSI’s Ginger Jeffries on “Good Evening San Diego” to discuss the details of this exemption.